World Youth Day 2002

 The 17th World Youth Day 2002 (Journées mondiales de la jeunesse 2002) was a Catholic youth festival held July 23 to 28, 2002, in Toronto, Ontario, Canada.
-World Youth Day is a celebration of faith begun by Pope John Paul II held on an international level every two to three years, and WYD2002 was the 10th such event.
-Although WYD is designed for Catholics, it attracts sizable numbers of youths from other faiths and denominations and was presented as a multi-faith celebration of young people from all over the world.
+World Youth Day is a celebration of faith begun by Pope John Paul II held on an international level every two to three years.
+Although World Youth Day is designed for Catholics, it attracts sizable numbers of youths from other faiths and denominations and was presented as a multi-faith celebration of young people from all over the world.
 As the event is ultimately an expression of faith, and a critical expression of faith is through service to others, World Youth Day 2002 had the support of some 25,000 volunteers; and some 100,000 pilgrims themselves spent three hours each on one of 750 service projects.

-The groundswell of Catholic spirituality following World Youth Day 2002 in Canada led to the establishment of Canada's first national Catholic television network, Salt + Light Television.
-Thomas Rosica, who was the National Director of WYD2002, is also the founder and Chief Executive Officer of this new television station.
-He later resigned due to plagiarism allegations.

-For the third time (after Buenos Aires 1987 and Denver 1993) the World Youth Day was celebrated in the Americas.

-The choice of Toronto by John Paul II

-The Pope announced the decision to organize the WYD in Toronto during the Angelus of August 20, 2000 held on the large esplanade of Tor Vergata at the end of the World Youth Day 2000.
-These are his words:

-"Before I dissolve this great and beautiful assembly, I wish to announce that the next World Youth Meeting will take place in Toronto, Canada, in the summer of the Duemiladue.
-As I now invite the young people of the world to walk towards that goal, I address a special greeting to the Canadian Delegation, who wanted to be present at this celebration to collect the delivery of the future commitment.
-On them and on the assignment I assume today I invoke the protection of the Blessed Virgin."

 Theme

-The theme of the event was a fragment from Jesus' speech on the Mount of Beatitudes:

-"You are the salt of the earth ... you are the light of the world".
+The theme of the event was a fragment from Jesus' speech on the Mount of Beatitudes: "You are the salt of the earth ... you are the light of the world".
 (Matthew 5:13-14).